gabriellopes00/buzzl/README.md

 ## License ✒

-This project uses [Apache 2](https://github.com/gabriellopes00/feedbackio-api/blob/main/LICENSE.md) license, read to know more about permissions and copyright.
+This project uses [gpl-3.0](https://github.com/gabriellopes00/feedbackio-api/blob/main/LICENSE.md) license, which allows anyone modify, distribute and use in many different ways the project.
+However there are many conditions, such as **License and copyright notice**, **State changes**, **Disclose source** and **Use the same license**.
+Read complete license to know more about permissions and copyright.

 ## Contact 📱